Background pattern

 Lixiana 60 mg film-coated tablets

-Lixiana 15 mg film-coated tablets are orange in color and round (6.7 mm in diameter) with “DSC L15” engraved on one side.
+Lixiana 15 mg film-coated tablets are orange and round (6.7 mm in diameter) with “DSC L15” engraved on one side.

-They are presented in blisters in packs of 10 film-coated tablets or in single-dose blisters in packs of 10 x 1 film-coated tablets.
+They are available in blister packs in containers of 10 film-coated tablets or in unit-dose blister packs in containers of 10 x 1 film-coated tablets.

-Lixiana 60 mg film-coated tablets are yellow in color and round (10.5 mm in diameter) and with “DSC L60” engraved on one side.
+Lixiana 60 mg film-coated tablets are yellow and round (10.5 mm in diameter) with “DSC L60” engraved on one side.

 Only some pack sizes may be marketed.